Sunhill666/dart_ncnn_yolov8/README.md

 # dart_ncnn_yolov8

-A new Flutter FFI plugin project.
+A plugin use ncnn to drive yolov8.

 ## Getting Started